wandb/docs/docs/guides/hosting/operator-airgapped.md

 ## Step 4: Install the kubernetes operator aka controller manager

 The W&B kubernetes operator i.e. the controller manager is responsible for managing the W&B platform components.
-To install it in an air-gapped environment, you need to configure it to use your internal container registry.
+To install it in an air-gapped environment, you must configure it to use your internal container registry.

 To do so, you must override the default image settings to use your internal container registry and set the key `airgapped: true` to indicate the expected deployment type.
 Update the `values.yaml` file as shown below: